Horace Leonard Bavington (DCM)

 Wartime Service

-His Regimental Number was 265306 and he was in No. 4 Company of the Hertfordshire Regiment and mobilised in August 1914.
-His fingers were injured in France but after convalescence he returned to France on the 5th July 1917.
+His Regimental Number was later changed to 265306 and he was in No. 4 Company of the Hertfordshire Regiment and mobilised in August 1914 but did not go to France until 21 January 1915.

 The Distinguished Conduct Medal was awarded to him for "Conspicuous gallantry in action.
 He led a bombing party with great gallantry and rendered valuable assistance in the consolidation of the position.
 He has at all times set a splendid example."
 This incident occurred on the Somme but the award itself was not made until after Christmas 1917.
 His mother was presented with his D.C.M. during an award ceremony in Bedford.